Hypwreck/Active/README.md

-# Activity-Bot-For-Discord.jsv13
+# Activity-Bot-For-Discord.jsv13.
 An Advanced Activity Bot Using Discord-Together Package For **Discord.jsv13** with buttons

-# Usage
+# Usage.

 __How to run the bot?__

 • Copy the code or clone the repository paste it in your coding and then install discord.js package and discord-together package

+• Paste your token and thats it enjoy the activities.

+# Packages.

+You need [Node.jsv16+](https://nodejs.org/en/) for running this bot.

 > **npm i discord.js**
 >
 > **npm i discord-together**

-• Paste your token and thats it enjoy the activities.

-# Support
+# Support.

 > [Discord Support Server](https://discord.gg/FdAPpZXpJF)
 >